jorgebvm/Audio-Classification/README.md

 # Audio Classification

-Audio classification on torchaudio's "Speech Commands" dataset.
+Audio classification on torchaudio's "Speech Commands" dataset with an Inception v3 model and mel-spectrogram-encoded speech.